 Pano button is easier to get to

 Just like the fz1000- I just can’t get the wi-fi to work w. my PC.
-I get to where it seems my computer then ask for a user name and password to who knows what.
+I get to where it sees my computer then it asks for a user name and password to who knows what.
 I’ve tried the computer user name, the modem, the workgroup all in combo with passwords and I’ve never gotten it right.
-Also you do have to turn on file sharing and turn off password protection of you PC to even get that far.
+Also, you do have to turn on file sharing and turn off password protection off your PC to even get that far.